officialyenum/ai21/README.md

 ### Testing

-- In this test, we use sinon to create a stub for the axios.post method so that we can control its behavior in our tests.
-We also use chai to make assertions about the expected behavior of the AI21 class.
+- In this test, I use sinon to create a stub for the axios.post method so that I can control its behavior in the tests.
+- I also use chai to make assertions about the expected behavior of the AI21 class.

 - The beforeEach and afterEach hooks are used to create a new instance of the AI21 class and stub the axios.post method for each test, respectively.

-- We then have Six test cases:
+- We have Six test cases:

-- - Test that the summarize method should return a failed response if the token is not initialized.
+  - Test that the summarize method should return a failed response if the token is not initialized.
-- - Test that the summarize method should return a failed response if the data is not specified.
+  - Test that the summarize method should return a failed response if the data is not specified.
-- - Test that the summarize method should return a failed response if the type is not specified in the data.
+  - Test that the summarize method should return a failed response if the type is not specified in the data.
-- - Test that the summarize method should return a failed response if type is review and restaurant and review is not specified in the data
+  - Test that the summarize method should return a failed response if type is review and restaurant and review is not specified in the data
-- - Test that the summarize method returns a successful response if the request is successful.
+  - Test that the summarize method returns a successful response if the request is successful.
-- - Test that the summarize method returns a failed response if the request fails.
+  - Test that the summarize method returns a failed response if the request fails.

-- In each test, we use chai assertions to check that the method behaves as expected, based on the inputs and the stubbed behavior of axios.post.
+- In each test, I use chai assertions to check that the method behaves as expected, based on the inputs and the stubbed behavior of axios.post.

 ### Documentation